rogerprz/Refactored-Ruby-OO-CLI_Workout_Project/README.md

 ### Set Up and Planning
 1. Fork and clone our file.

-2. Setup a new profile.
+2. Setup a new profile or to test you can use the following credentials: First: q, Last: q, PW: q.

 3. Begin by checking out our extensive list of exercises.
    You can check by category and get a good idea of what exercises you want to add to your workouts.